AndreaAI/Named-Entity-Linking/README.md

 **3. Disambiguator:** In disambiguation, the best entity is selected for a mention.
 Ranking problem over the candidate set.

+For more information about the detection of named entities, please refer to the project [Named Entity Recognition](./Named-Entity-Recognition).

 ## NEL system